 I took an old slide-projection viewing-box-thing, and placed a small pocket projector inside, reflecting off a mirror within the box itself.
 Using a digital projector meant that I had to digitize the films, and find something to store and playback the videos.
 In this iteration, the system used for playback is a small Raspberry Pi computer, hidden inside the projection box.
 Now that everything is digital, I can use a script to control the timing and playback of the video, allowing the installation to run unassisted.

 But Why Make This Thing?

-In general, this (rather simple) installation uses cultural objects from the past as a way to explore the media preferences of our recent history.
+In general, this (rather simple) installation uses cultural objects from the past as a way to explore the media preferences of North America's recent history.
 What was entertaining?
 What was important?
 Predominantly, I use the setup to project short silent films form the 1930s and 40s.
-Some clips are straight forward examples of popular film characters, and while some contain material that, while attempting satire, come across as highly offensive.
+Some clips are straight forward examples of popular film characters which still maintain a quaint nostalgia, while other clips are no longer endearing to a contemporary audience.